What is a discretionary sales surtax?

 It is a local option surtax allowed by State law where individual Florida counties may ask voters to authorize a discretionary sales surtax or otherwise known as the local option sales tax.
 Local governments use money raised from the local option sales tax to pay for authorized projects.

 The local government, Collier Board of County Commissioners, voted to place a one-cent infrastructure sales surtax referendum on the November 6, 2018 General Election ballot.
-If approved by a majority of voters, the one-cent is expected to generate, on average, $70 million a year, or $490 million over seven years.
+The referendum was approved by a majority of voters.
+The one-cent is expected to generate, on average, $70 million a year, or $490 million over seven years.

 Approximately ninety percent (90%) of the proceeds will be allocated to the Collier County identified infrastructure projects to fund transportation, other capital improvements, and projects of community Interest.
 The remaining revenue, approximately ten percent (10%), will be split amongst the three cities, based on population, for identified projects from those jurisdictions.